swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 `<saml:AuthnContextClassRef>` \[Optional\]

-> A URI identifying the requested level of assurance that authentication
+> URI(s) identifying the requested level of assurance that authentication
 > of the signature certificate subject MUST comply with in order to
 > complete signing and certificate issuance.
 A Signing Service MUST NOT
 > issue signature certificates and generate the requested signature
 > unless the authentication process used to authenticate the requested
-> signer meets the requested level of assurance expressed in this
+> signer meets one of the requested level of assurance URI:s expressed
+> in this element.
+>
-> element.
-If this element is absent, the locally configured policy of
+> If this element is absent, the locally configured policy of
 > the Signing Service is assumed.
+This can either mean that the Signing Service
+> includes one or more locally configured URI:s in the `saml:RequestedAuthnContext` element
+> of the `saml:AuthnRequest` issued to authenticate the user, or that no
+> `saml:RequestedAuthnContext` element is included in the `saml:AuthnRequest`.
+> In the latter case the Signature Service puts no requirements on the
+> required level of assurance.

 `<RequestedCertAttributes>` \[Optional\]